manumezog/openrouter-free-AI-chat/README.md

 2. Sign up for a **free** account
 3. Go to **Settings → Keys**
 4. Generate and copy your API key
-5. Use it in the web app or `.env` file
+5. Paste it in the app when prompted

 ---